 The current blockchain platforms require quite a bit of energy to operate.
 This, in the long run, can be a big issue for the planet earth where global warming is becoming a huge concern.

 Holochain technology introduces a better model which offers improved transfer and data storage.

 It can be used to enable edge devices, including smartphones, to act as a part of the network.
-The approach gives the network the ability to scale hugely and also enable any device or peer to become part of it.
+The approach gives the network the ability to scale hugely and also enables any device or peer to become part of it.

+Holochain applications are another big reason why we need them.
 The open-source framework approach is unique as it tries to bridge the gap between a public and private network.

 The unique approach means that each app can have its standards, protocols, and choice of the consensus algorithm.

 It also means that each app can alter network performance, including scalability, latency, or throughput.

 Other key aspects that can be configured include resilience, governance, and privacy.
 This is why Holochain technology is a great decentralized app solution and not a network similar to Ethereum, NEO, or others.